 What are the hidden costs of US hiring?

-Equipment and workspace costs add $5,000-$10,000 per US employee for laptops, monitors, office space, and productivity tools.
-Mexico hires through quality EOR providers receive equivalent equipment as part of the service fee.
+Equipment and workspace costs add $5,000–$10,000 per US professional for laptops, monitors, office space, and productivity tools.
+Mexico hires through quality COR providers receive equivalent equipment as part of the service arrangement.

 US hiring timelines of 6–8 weeks create opportunity costs.
 Mexico's 3-week average means faster project starts and reduced revenue delays from unfilled positions.